Hacking the Air Gap: Stealing Data from a Computer that isn't Connected to the Internet

 - Find out if you can send a binary signal from the computer to your sensor by changing the physical quantity you have selected.
-For example, if you change a computer's fan speed between 50% and 100% (do not set the fan speed to 0%, your computer will overheat!), can you detect the change while recording data with the microphone in Google's Science Journal?
+For example, if you change a computer's fan speed between 50% and 100% (do not set the fan speed to 0%, your computer will overheat!), can you detect the change while recording data with the microphone in your sensor app (audio amplitude function in phyphox)?
 If so, then you can send binary data, for example "1001" by setting the fan speed to either 100% (for 1) or 50% (for 0) in 1-second intervals?

 - Determine the range of your signal.
 How far away can the sensor be?
 Does it require direct line-of-sight to the computer?
 Can it be in a different room?
 For example, if you are using a camera to watch an LED blink on the computer, how far away can the camera be before you can no longer see the LED?

 - Examine how vulnerable your signal is to noise and interference.
 For example, if you are using an accelerometer to detect keyboard vibrations, what happens when people walk around the room or slam a desk drawer?
 If you are using a microphone to measure sound, what happens when people in the room talk?

 - Figure out the bit rate of your signal, or how fast it can transmit data.
 How many 1's and 0's can you send per second, per minute, or per hour?
 For example, if you are running a CPU stress test to heat your computer up, how long does it take to notice a measurable increase in temperature of the computer's case with an infrared thermometer?
 How long does it take for the computer to cool back down?